cslarsen/csl.name/_posts/2016-05-07-lambda-macros-continuations.md

 =======================

-There are many ways to explain what continuations are, but I will offer two mental models that are very useful, with a minor trade-off with exactness.
+There are many ways to explain what continuations are, but I will offer two mental models that are very useful, with minor trade-offs in exactness.

 A continuation represents the rest of the computation.
 A good way to think about this is that whenever you capture a continuation, you essentially set a